Peel Public Health staff review available evidence to aid in public health decision making.

 To access completed reviews, select your area of interest:

 Research review processes guide staff through finding, appraising and summarizing relevant research.
 Each of the processes is systematic in order to identify the best available research to help make public health decisions.
-Peel Public Health currently uses four different research review processes.
+Peel Public Health currently uses three different research review processes.
 These are meant as a guide, and are flexible to respond to needs and deadlines.

 Relevant research is one type of information considered in evidence-informed decision making, in addition to information about the local community, political preferences, consideration of resources and professional expertise.